Published: March 19, 2019 | Last Updated: November 8, 2024

 Make a casting notice

 To do this, you need to create a casting notice.
-Draw up a document listing all the characters you need to cast for, their important personality traits, and any physical information that’s relevant.
+Draw up a document listing all the characters you must cast for, their important personality traits, and any relevant physical information.

 Something like: John Smith, 20s, tall and fit build – A fresh young athlete new to the team.
 He is a fiery personality who often butts heads with the coach and veteran players.

-Once you’ve got your roles listed, write your contact information and let candidates know what they need to send ahead of time and prepare beforehand.
+Once your roles are listed, write your contact information, tell candidates what they need to send, and prepare beforehand.
 Most casting calls require actors to email to reserve a timeslot, send in their headshot and resume, and recite a prepared monologue.

-Then list any other production information available, like the shoot dates if you have them and if the gig is paid or not.
-This will help avoid wasting anyone’s time by being as upfront as possible at this stage.
+Then,, list any other production information available, like the shoot dates if you have them and whether the gig is paid or not.
+Being as upfront as possible at this stage will help avoid wasting anyone’s time.

 Publish the casting notice online

 When your notice is ready, find Facebook groups dedicated to actors and casting and post it there.
-If you’re not averse to spending a little money, check out sites like Backstage.com, where you can get your notice to a lot of professional actors hidden behind the paywall.
+If you’re not averse to spending a little money, there are many sites where you can get your notice of many professional actors hidden behind the paywall.

-Some film schools have a partnership with Backstage and other sites like it and will have promo codes for students’ free use of them.
-If you are or have a friend in film school, see if you can dig these up to save a buck.
+Some film schools partner with Backstage and other sites like it and offer promo codes for students to use for free.
+If you are or have a friend in film school, see if you can find these codes to save a buck.

-Once your notice is circulating on the web, the submissions will start rolling in.
-Now you need a venue to host the event.
+Submissions will start rolling in once your notice is circulating on the web.
+Now, you need a venue to host the event.
 The best places for free space are libraries, so check with the ones in your locale to reserve a meeting room for your allotted time.

 And that’s all there is to it, apart from settling on your actors.